 In-Class Assignments: There will be in-class assignments/pop-quizzes throughout the semester that will cover previous readings and class discussion.
 There will be no make-up for these assignments/quizzes and will be worth 75 points of the final grade.

-Class Attendance: Attendance is very important and role will be taken at the start of every class.
-Attendance will be worth 25 points of the final grade.
+Class Attendance: Attendance is very important as well as the amount of discussion provided in class when reasonable.
+Attendance will be worth 100 points of the final grade.

 Your final grade will be calculated using the following guidelines: